carbon-language/carbon-lang/clang/docs/ThreadSanitizer.rst

 Supported Platforms
 -------------------

-ThreadSanitizer is supported on Linux x86_64 (tested on Ubuntu 10.04 and 12.04).
+ThreadSanitizer is supported on Linux x86_64 (tested on Ubuntu 12.04).
-Support for MacOS 10.7 (64-bit only) is planned for 2013.
-Support for 32-bit
+Support for other 64-bit architectures is possible, contributions are welcome.
-platforms is problematic and not yet planned.
+Support for 32-bit platforms is problematic and is not planned.

 Usage
 -----